MulverineX/wasd_arithmetic/README.md

-# mountedwasd example
+# wasd example
-An example Sandstone project using mountedwasd, mount something to try it out.
+An example Sandstone project using smc-wasd.

 ## Sandstone
 To build the datapack, run: